bcmi/stock-price-prediction/your_name/readme.md

-The folder should contain two files
+The folder should contain two files/subfolders and a README

-source code to reproduce model1 & model2 result for Kaggle
+source code for model1 & model2
+README to train your model and reproduce the submission file